edobelini/Lab-Scita/README.md

 * How the mechanical perturbations associated with unjamming by impacting the acquisition of heritable changes influence cell phenotypes, fate, and tumor ecology (tumor cell interaction with immune cells).
 We will specifically focus on unexpected cellular processes and molecular mechanisms underlying tissue fluidification-dependent genetic rewiring toward a cGAS-STING-mediated innate immunity response by studying the role of mitochondria dynamics, morphology, and integrity during unjamming-via-flocking.

-* What are the pathobiological consequence of tissue fluidification by determining whether tissue fluidization can turn immunological cold lesions into hot ones using syngeneic mice models and human specimens.
+* What are the pathobiological consequences of tissue fluidification by determining whether tissue fluidization can turn immunological cold lesions into hot ones using syngeneic mice models and human specimens.

 <!-- people -->